Tom von Prince: World War I and Tanga

 At the outbreak of the First World War Prince returned to active military service and commanded two European companies of the German Schutztruppe.
 He was recalled to active duty as Hauptmann (captain) and given command of the Askaris of the 13th Field Company and of the 7th and 8th Schützenkompanien (rifle companies composed mainly of the sons of German settlers).
 Prince's exploits earned him the nickname Bwana Sakarani — the wild one — from his Askaris.

 On 15 August 1914, in the opening move of the war in East Africa, von Prince seized the Kenyan town of Taveta on orders from the commander of German forces, Paul von Lettow-Vorbeck.
 The objective was to take and hold a key point that would strengthen German defences in the north of their colony and protect the Usambara Railway.

-Tom von Prince was one of nine German officers to be killed in the Battle of Tanga on 4 November 1914.
+Tom von Prince was one of nine German officers killed in the Battle of Tanga on 4 November 1914.
 He had been ordered to lead his troops into the centre of the town and was killed in fighting against the British 2nd Loyal North Lancashire Regiment that had landed as part of the British Indian Expeditionary Force.
 His funeral took place together with twelve other German officers in Tanga.

+In popular culture

+A thinly fictionalized version of Tom von Prince appears, under the name Erich von Bishop, in William Boyd's 1983 satirical anti-war novel An Ice-Cream War.